Jaimenms/ledora/README.md

 [![License: CC BY-NC](https://img.shields.io/badge/License-CC%20BY--NC-lightgrey.svg)](https://creativecommons.org/licenses/by-nc/4.0/)

-This repository contains the source code for the leDora project.
+This repository contains the source code for the Ledora project.

 The Ledora project is a software application designed to assist professionals in improving the reading skills of dyslexic children.
 Dyslexia is a learning disorder that affects reading, spelling, and writing abilities.
 This project aims to provide a supportive environment for dyslexic children to enhance their reading skills through targeted exercises and interactive learning methods.

-This preliminary version of the leDora project is a gaming application that uses a series of exercises that aim to speed up the reading process and improve the reading skills of dyslexic children.
+This preliminary version of the Ledora project is a gaming application that uses a series of exercises that aim to speed up the reading process and improve the reading skills of dyslexic children.

 The game session must be overseen and operated  by a professional who can monitor the child's progress.